Colonial Theatre (Phoenixville, Pennsylvania): The Blob

-"Blobfest" is an annual 3-day event each summer, started in 1999, held in downtown Phoenixville that features multiple screenings of The Blob and other horror films.
+"Blobfest" is an annual 3-day event each summer, started in 2000, held in downtown Phoenixville that features multiple screenings of The Blob and other horror films.
 A film competition, scream contest, street fair, and live entertainment are scheduled throughout the weekend.
 A major part of the festival is a live reenactment of the famous scene filmed at the Colonial, showing screaming movie patrons fleeing through the front doors of the theater.

-Mostly due to the widespread growth of movie theaters, the theatres' popularity waned and the building changed ownership many times over the ensuing decades.
-However, the building's use as both a movie house and live-show venue remained throughout.
-It was eventually purchased by a restoration group in the mid 1990s.
+The 2024 Blobfest marked its 25th anniversary with expanded festivities.
+Notably, two "run-out" reenactments were held—one on Friday night and another on Saturday night.
+The Saturday event featured a special appearance by an original cast member who participated in the 1957 filming and reprised their role in the reenactment.

-Restoration and expansion
+2016 restoration and expansion

 The Colonial is the last remaining classic theatre in Phoenixville and all of Chester County.
 A local group, recognizing the Colonial's historical significance, created the Association for the Colonial Theatre (ACT), a nonprofit corporation committed to the full restoration of The Colonial as a cultural arts center.
 ACT purchased the theatre on December 8, 1996 and it reopened on October 1, 1999, featuring children's programs, art, and independent and classic films.

 On April 4, 2016, a symbolic groundbreaking ceremony was held in front of the theatre, commencing an $8 million expansion and renovation project that served to connect The Colonial with its neighboring building, The National Bank of Phoenixville.
 The 1925 bank was purchased by ACT in 2011 with the intent of renovating it to provide two additional movie theatres and improved amenities for the theatre, while preserving the historic architecture of the bank building.